dotnet/csharplang/proposals/roles.md

 An extension declaration must include an underlying type, unless it is partial.
 It is a compile-time error if no part of a partial extension type includes an underlying type, or the underlying type from differs amongst all the parts.
 When a partial extension declaration includes an accessibility specification, that specification shall agree with all other parts that include an accessibility specification.
 If no part of a partial extension includes an accessibility specification, the type is given the appropriate default accessibility (`internal`).
 The underlying type of an extension type shall be at least as accessible as the extension type itself.
-This declares a ref struct type.
+This declares a ref struct type with that name.
 It inherits from type `System.ValueType`.

-TODO: attributes?
+TODO how do we emit an extension type versus a handcrafted ref struct?
-TODO: emitted name?
+TODO how do we emit the relationship to underlying type?

 ### Extension type members